How to Make a Cartoon: A Complete Production Guide

 Define the full visual language, not just the character

 Characters rarely fail on their own.
-They fail because the surrounding style is underdefined.
-Backgrounds feel like they came from another project.
-Typography competes with the acting.
+They fail because the world around them is underdefined.
+Backgrounds look like they wandered in from another project.
+Typography fights the acting.
 Motion feels springy in one scene and stiff in the next.
+So I build a visual bible that covers the whole set of rules:

 - Background logic: flat scenes, perspective rooms, abstract environments, or UI-heavy layouts